 Our lodge ceremonies are very much based on the Lakota tradition from the mid-western USA, but we have incorporated elements of other traditions: Celtic, Sufi, Yogic, indigenous Australian among others.

 During the ceremony several rounds of red-hot volcanic rocks are brought into the inipi, placed in the central pit, blessed with sacred herbs and words and then sprinkled with blessed water.
-This water causes steam, whcih gives you the physical sweat with its beautiful process of removing body toxins and leaving you feeling relaxed and re-connected.
-The heat and darkness also contribute to a spiritual process whereby visions, revelations and messages can come to you.
 This is enhanced by guided meditations, chants and drumming.

-The whole ceremony lasts between 90 and 120 minutes.
+The whole ceremony lasts between 90 and 120 minutes, we ask that you allow 2-3 hrs for these events.

 You will need to fast before the ceremony for at least 4 hours.
 So for the morning New Moon Womb lodges it’s OK to have a light breakfast at around 6, and for the evening mixed lodges it’s good to have a nice healthy light lunch.
 After that it’s best just to drink plenty of water and maybe have a juice or a small amount of fruit if you get really hungry.